Efforts and Achievements

 This opened new horizons for the Agency through the cooperation between the two entities in many fields related to space science, its applications and technology.

-KACST experts also played a key role in the evaluation of candidates for the Bahrain Space Team in September 2018, and supported NSSA in reviewing the Request for Proposal (RFP) document for constructing Bahrain’s first National satellite and ground station establishment with a focus on capacity building and knowledge transfer.
+KACST experts also played a key role in the evaluation of candidates for the Bahrain Space Team in 2018, and supported NSSA in reviewing the Request for Proposal (RFP) document for constructing Bahrain’s first National earth observation satellite and ground station establishment with a focus on capacity building and knowledge transfer.

 NSSA has already signed several MoU’s, while others are in the pipeline.